PlVasilev/Domain-Driven-Design-ASP.NET-Microservices-App/README.md

 ##### In a few words on my FIRST DDD app I just tryed to split the app and integrate as much DDD concepts as I can and have the client app to asure myself if wroks as intended so these are the flows in the app that I can see:

 ### What is Missing from Domain Driven Design Consepts or simply can be done better:
-1. Domain - Value Objects, Enumerations, Events, validations only in domain layer
+1. Domain - Value Objects Not used, Enumerations Not used, Events Not used, Validations only in domain layer
 2. Application - Automapper is Not used
 3. Infrastructure - No DB objects
 4. Test - The app is Not truly tested only few test are made